 The AHA’s BLS Course is designed for healthcare professionals and other personnel who need to know how to perform CPR and other basic cardiovascular life support skills in a wide variety of in-facility and prehospital settings.
-HeartCode BLS is for healthcare professionals and others seeking an alternative delivery method for completing BLS training.
+HeartCode BLS is for healthcare professionals.
+Also others seeking an alternative delivery method for completing BLS training.

 |This is a non-returnable/non-refundable item.
 All sales are final.|